Completing an upper body workout for runners can help improve arm swing and power on the run.

 Lift your hands (and dumbbells if you are using them) up to shoulder level, keeping the weights parallel with the floor.
 Straighten your arms to press your hands and/or weights directly above your head, and then lower back to shoulder level.
 Continue to repeat.

-To finish this arm workout, you’ll complete this simple cool down exercise.
+To finish this upper body workout, you’ll complete this simple cool down exercise.
 With no weights, swing one arm forward in a circular motion.
 Next, swing the same arm backwards in a few circles.
 After completing both directions on the same arm, switch to the other side.

 These arm exercises might sound simple on their own, but when completed all together, they create a powerful upper body workout.